chrisdedman/speech_recognition/README.md

-# Speech Recognizer
+# Speech Recognizer/ Digital Assistant
+The prject is not over yet.

-This is a Digital Assistant, launch the program talk to the computer and the script will recognize what you just said and will execute the command.
+This is a Digital Assistant, launch the program (digital_assistant.py) talk to the computer and the script will recognize what you just said and will execute the command.

 (This is a hard coding, not a machine learning version.)